apaar97/upchaar-web/README.md

             python manage.py runserver

-      This starts the development server at localhost / 127.0.0.1:8000.
-Use your browser to view the local site Access admin interface at 127.0.0.1:8000/admin by logging in with the created credentials
+      This starts the development server at 127.0.0.1:8000 (Windows) or localhost:8000 (linux/mac) Use your browser to view the local site
+      Access admin interface at 127.0.0.1:8000/admin by logging in with the created credentials